The 10 Best Online Course Creators for 2022

-- Kajabi Review [2019 Update]: A Professional Option That’s Both Simple and Elegant
+- Kajabi Review : A Professional Option That’s Both Simple and Elegant

 - Kajabi vs. Teachable: The Ultimate Side-by-Side Comparison

-Skillshare gives you access to a very large marketplace of creatives seeking creative education.
+Skillshare gives you access to a very large marketplace of artistic types seeking creative education.
 When you use a marketplace like Skillshare, you have less freedom when creating your course.
-Yet you do get marketing support, and access to an already loyal and engaged community of creatives.
+However, you do get marketing support and access to an already loyal and engaged community of creatives.